 The Assmann Difference is the The Way We Process our Plastic Storage Tanks

-1. Rotational Molding of Polyethelene Tanks and Plastic Products
+1. Rotational Molding of Polyethylene Tanks and Plastic Products

 Our unique and efficient large ovens, which rotate end-over-end, receive convection heat from an adjacent stationary furnace.
 The oven shape and foil design create optimum airflow and uniform heat to set the first stage for the highest quality parts possible.

-We never exceed 500° F in the molding process.
+We rarely exceed 500° F in the molding process.
 Using higher temperatures will speed up the cycle time and cut costs but will compromise the results, particularly in XLPE and thicker wall parts.

 2. Cooling Without Water Allows Cross-Linking Process to Complete All The Way Through the Polytank Wall

 We have separate chambers using only very high volume air movement to assure a gradual cooling of the mold and the part inside.
 This allows the cross-linking process, still taking place upon exiting the oven chamber, to complete all the way through the tank wall.
 This is essential to optimize the properties of the cross-linked part.
 (The whole idea is to achieve as close to 100% cross-linking as possible).